PAPSA PEER REVIEW PROCESS FOR PROGRAM EVALUATION PLANNING MANUAL

 All in all, the advantages of an outside peer review outweigh any disadvantages, real or fancied, that may be presented.
 As with any such process, its success depends upon the persons involved and their intent.
 This should not prove to be a deterrent, but rather a challenge, which can be successfully met by the procedures described above.

-Further information can be obtained by contacting the PAPSA Executive Director, Dr. Robert Cormany, at (717) 243-6413.
+Further information can be obtained by contacting the PAPSA Executive Director, Dr. Douglas Arnold, at (570) 656-4286.

 Creating an Agenda

 While the district will be provided with a sample agenda drawn up by the team chair, it is unlikely that such an agenda can be adopted without revision to meet the district’s needs and timeframe.
 For example, the sample agenda usually breaks the visit into one-hour intervals, while the district will more likely base the time around the length of class periods.